How should the risk of harm be evaluated in a research study?

 Study for the CITI 5 Research with Prisoners Test.
 Use a mix of flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

-The correct choice evaluates the risk of harm in a research study by considering both the magnitude and the probability of harm.
-This dual approach allows researchers to assess not only how severe the potential harm could be (magnitude) but also how likely it is to occur (probability).
+Evaluating the risk of harm in a research study is essential to ensure the safety and well-being of participants.
+The correct approach involves assessing both the magnitude of potential harm and the probability of its occurrence.
+This dual consideration allows researchers to understand not only how severe the harm could be (magnitude) but also how likely it is to happen (probability).

 Subscribe